remix-run/remix/templates/cloudflare-pages/README.md

 Open up [http://127.0.0.1:8788](http://127.0.0.1:8788) and you should be ready to go!

+### IncomingRequestCfProperties

+Cloudflare Pages has access to the same [`IncomingRequestCfProperties`](https://developers.cloudflare.com/workers/runtime-apis/request/#incomingrequestcfproperties) object as Cloudflare Workers.
+However, in a Remix project (using this template), it is available on the `context` object as `context.cf`, not `request.cf` as per [Cloudflare Workers documentation](https://developers.cloudflare.com/workers/runtime-apis/request/#incomingrequestcfproperties).

 ## Deployment

 Cloudflare Pages are currently only deployable through their Git provider integrations.